 About Our Founder

-This website and research has been started by Dr. Dorothy Riddle, a certified management consultant with a doctorate in clinical psychology and a doctoral minor in statistics and research methodology.
+This website and research was started by Dr. Dorothy Riddle, a certified management consultant with a doctorate in clinical psychology and a doctoral minor in statistics and research methodology.
 Dr. Riddle grew up hiking in the Himalayan mountains of northern India and then the national parks in the U.S. and Canada.
 As her osteoarthritis progressed, she gradually had to cut back on her outdoor activities and ultimately had to use a cane in order to get around.

 As a social justice advocate most of her professional life, she challenged Air Canada in 2004 for inadequate provision of wheelchair assistance and was successful in obtaining a Transport Canada ruling requiring better staff training and consistent implementation of the federal regulations regarding assistance to passengers with disabilities.